Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Factors Affecting the Size of a Ferret

-Your ferret’s size is determined by genetics, gender, and whether or not they have been neutered or spayed.
+Your ferret’s size is determined by genetics, sex, and whether or not they have been neutered or spayed.
 The size of a ferret is mainly determined by genetics, with larger breeds producing bigger ferrets.
-Diet and nutrition also impact a ferret’s growth because proper development requires a balanced diet with enough protein, fat, and nutrients.
+Diet and nutrition also impact a ferret’s growth because proper development requires a balanced diet with proper nutrition.

 As a lack of space and activity can result in stunted growth, environmental factors like housing and exercise can also impact their growth.
 Another critical element influencing their growth is their health.
 Delays in growth and development can result from diseases or disorders that impact their appetite, metabolism, or ability to absorb nutrients.